 The damage caused by rising seas also depends on the height of the land and the ability of communities to build flood defences.
 For example, low lying regions such as South Uist in the Outer Hebrides could stand to lose large areas of land over the next century.

-The potential impact for these islands was recently raised in a parliamentary question by Allasdair Allan MSP and was the subject of an art installation showing a future sea level projected across the landscape.
+The potential impact for these islands was recently raised in a parliamentary question by Alasdair Allan MSP and was the subject of an art installation showing a future sea level projected across the landscape.

 Fisheries and the marine environment